devaanshi-tripathi/article-engine-ae/README.md

-# Write-It
+# Article Engine

-This is a web app that allows you to create, view, edit, and delete blog posts.
+This is a web app that allows you to create, view, edit, and delete articles posts.
 You can also log in and log out.

-This app is built with React + Vite, TailwindCSS, and Firebase.
+This app is built with React + Vite, TailwindCSS, and Firebase &Bunjs.
 It uses Firebase Authentication, Firestore, Storage, and Functions to handle the backend functionality.

 ## Features

 - Log in and log out using Firebase Authentication
-- Create, view, edit, and delete blog posts using Firestore and Storage
+- Create, view, edit, and delete articles posts using Firestore and Storage
 - Users can also add cover image
 - comment on posts
 - Responsive design that adapts to different screen sizes